-Turning off the critics leads to new freedoms, which in turn lead to greater creative expression.
+Your non-judgmental inner witness leads you to new freedoms, which in turn lead to greater creative expression.
 As you reconnect to the child within you and your playful self, you can just plain have fun.

 All of us humans are artists, and we each need to express our own creativity.
-Artists of all kinds can benefit from Authentic Movement.
+Artists of all kinds can benefit from the Discipline of Authentic Movement.
 A painter's blank canvas or a writer's page become less intimidating when one gets used to the emptiness of the movement circle.
 A dancer can connect to more deeply felt movements and dance from more of a heart place, less from mechanical-if spectacular-movements.
 An actor can be more present to the others on stage because he has witness skills.
 All of the arts depend upon the free and full expression that Authentic Movement enhances.

-Spiritual Practice
+Spiritual Practice and Mystical Experience

-Authentic Movement is a body-based spiritual practice in much the same way that meditation is a spiritual practice.
-The difference is that we watch the movements of the body in addition to the contents of the mind.
+The Discipline of Authentic Movement is a body-based spiritual practice in much the same way that meditation is a spiritual practice.
+One difference is that we watch the movements of the body in addition to the contents of the mind.
+Both practices invite mystical experiences.